-Cabbage Man: Han Bing's 'Walking the Cabbage' Art Project
+Cabbage Man: Han Bing's 'Walking The Cabbage' Art Project

-From Ginza to Times Square, from Tiananmen to Champs-Elysées, Han Bing and his cabbage have travelled the world.
+From Ginza to Times Square, from Tiananmen to Champs-Elysées, Han Bing and his cabbage have traveled the world.
 Through his photographic series, Han Bing asks viewers to stop and consider: What do we hurtle towards?
 And at what cost?

 Walking the Cabbage in Tiananmen (2000) features an androgynous figure walking a cabbage in Beijing's Tiananmen Square.
 Nothing unusual about that, his easy pose with arm akimbo seems to suggest.

 The artist behind the work -- and in front of the camera -- is Chinese artist Han Bing.
-Han specialises in photography and site-specific performance art in which some of his performances span nearly a decade and cross continental divisions.
+Han specializes in photography and site-specific performance art in which some of his performances span nearly a decade and cross continental divisions.
 Walking the Cabbage in Tiananmen is part of one such series of performative photographs.
 Han produced the Walking the Cabbage series over a period of eight years, from 2000-2008.